InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 ## Using the Bloomberg Terminal Connect integration

 The Bloomberg Terminal Connect integration provides:
-* Bi-directional data sharing between a Launchpad group and Finsemble
+* Bi-directional data sharing between Launchpad groups and Finsemble
-* Bi-directional data sharing between a worksheet and Finsemble
+* Bi-directional data sharing between Bloomberg worksheets and Finsemble
-* The ability for Finsemble to trigger a function in a Bloomberg Panel
+* The ability for Finsemble to execute command functions in a Bloomberg Panel

 By using this integration with Finsemble, you can provide these capabilities to your applications.
 Your Finsembilized components can drive context in the Bloomberg Terminal or react to context changes received from it.

 ### Data sharing with Launchpad groups
-Most Bloomberg components can be placed in a Launchpad group.
-Launchpad groups can take a single security as context.
+Bloomberg provides a number of components through Launchpad, where they can be grouped and contextually linked by channel.
 When the security is changed, each member of the Launchpad automatically updates to the new security, e.g., a pricing chart and a news component on a Launchpad both update and show new data when the Launchpad's context is updated.
 This works similarly to Finsemble's concept of Linker channels.

-You can get, set, or subscribe to changes for a particular group.
+You can get, set, or subscribe to changes for a particular Launchpad group.
 This is bi-directional; the Launchpad group can react to a change in context **or** send a message when its context is changed.

-**Example 1**: An end user could link Finsemble components and Launchpads together.
+**Example 1**: An end user could link Finsemble components and Launchpads together via analogous groups.
 If the end user changes their symbol context in either Finsemble or Launchpad, the linked components in both environments will update accordingly.
 This cuts down on data duplication between applications and environments.

 ```C#
 // Updates context when Finsemble sends new context